Stochastic optimal transport and Hamilton-Jacobi-Bellman equations on the set of probability measures

 \subsubsection{Reduction of the case in which the target measure is pushed by a Brownian motion}

-The equation \eqref{eqUnuw} leads us to the following simplification of the case in which the target measure is pushed by the process $(W_s)_{s \geq 0}$.
+Equation \eqref{eqUnuw} leads us to the following simplification of the case in which the target measure is pushed by the process $(W_s)_{s \geq 0}$.
 Indeed, as we mentioned the shape of the final target is fixed at $\nu$ and thus only a finite dimensional parameter is sufficient to characterize it.
-More precisely, we want to make the formal change of variable \be U(t,µ,(\tau_{W_s})_{\#}\nu) = U(t,µ,W_s). \ee This leads to the following HJB equation \be \ee which is thus associated to the slightly more involved terminal condition \be U(T,µ,w) = \ee
+More precisely, we want to make the formal change of variable